SunsetFi/suntime-js/README.md

 (static-js was taken (So was js-engine))

-A (work in progress) JavaScript interpreter built on the TC39 ECMAScript standard, implementing asyncronous / non-blocking execution, sandboxing, modern language features, and full debugging support.
+A (work in progress) JavaScript interpreter built on the TC39 ECMAScript standard, implementing asyncronous / non-blocking execution, sandboxing, modern language features, and debugging support.

 A spiritual successor to [static-eval](https://www.npmjs.com/package/static-eval).